 - What We're

 - What You

-The Peter G. Peterson Foundation commissioned the poll by the Global Strategy Group to survey public opinion on the national debt.
-The nationwide poll included 1,019 U.S. registered voters, surveyed by telephone between October 21 and October 24, 2013.
+The Peter G. Peterson Foundation commissioned a poll by the Global Strategy Group and North Star Opinion Research to survey public opinion on the national debt.
+The nationwide poll included 1,001 U.S. registered voters, surveyed by telephone between October 20 and October 23, 2014.
 The poll has a margin of error of +/- 3.1%.
-The poll examined voters’ opinions on the national debt, political leadership, and America’s fiscal and economic health.
+The poll examined voters' opinions on the national debt, political leadership, and America's fiscal and economic health.

 The Fiscal Confidence Index value is derived from six questions in three categories: Concern, Priority, and Expectations.
-The October 2013 scores are: Concern (28), Priority (20), Expectations (66).
+The October 2014 scores are: Concern (44), Priority (28), Expectations (75).
 For the complete methodology used to determine the Fiscal Confidence Index value, click here.
 For full results, including demographic information, download the PDF below: